FIXTradingCommunity/fix-simple-binary-encoding/v1-0-STANDARD/doc/01Introduction.md

 **Session protocol** - a protocol concerned with the reliable delivery of messages over a transport.
 FIX protocol makes a distinction between session protocol and the encoding of a message payload, as described by this document.
-See the specifications section of FIX protocol web site for supported protocols.
-The original FIX session protocol is known as FIXT.
+See the [specifications section](https://www.fixtrading.org/standards/) of the FIX protocol web site for supported protocols.

 **XML schema** - defines the elements and attributes that may appear in an XML document.
 The SBE message schema is defined in W3C (XSD) schema